rrgayhart/programming_ruby_group/README.md

 A randomly generate list of assignments is as follows

-*These two classmates will write a short summary of: 1 Getting Started ["Romeeka", "Nikhil"]
+Short summary of: 1 Getting Started
+ ["Katrina", "Nikhil"]

-*These two classmates will post a ruby example of 1 Getting Started:
+Post a ruby example of 1 Getting Started:
- ["Katrina", "Luke"]
+ ["Tyler", "Luke"]

-*These two classmates will write a short summary of: 2 Ruby.new ["Nikhil", "Luke"]
+Short summary of: 2 Ruby.new
+ ["George", "Romeeka"]

-*These two classmates will post a ruby example of 2 Ruby.new:
+Post a ruby example of 2 Ruby.new:
- ["Romeeka", "Billy"]
+ ["Tyler", "Romeeka"]

-*These two classmates will write a short summary of: 3 Classes, Objects, and Variables ["Persa", "Bryana"]
+Short summary of: 3 Classes, Objects, and Variables ["George", "Bryana"]

-*These two classmates will post a ruby example of 3 Classes, Objects, and Variables:
+Post a ruby example of 3 Classes, Objects, and Variables:
- ["Billy", "Persa"]
+ ["Bryana", "Luke"]

-*These two classmates will write a short summary of: 4 Containers, Blocks, and Iterators ["Nikhil", "Adam"]
+Short summary of: 4 Containers, Blocks, and Iterators ["Nikhil", "Billy"]

-*These two classmates will post a ruby example of 4 Containers, Blocks, and Iterators:
+Post a ruby example of 4 Containers, Blocks, and Iterators:
- ["Billy", "Jonah"]
+ ["Jonah", "Nikhil"]

-*These two classmates will write a short summary of: 5 Sharing Functionality: Inheritance, Modules, and Mixins ["Bryana", "Persa"]
+Short summary of: 5 Sharing Functionality: Inheritance, Modules, and Mixins ["Bryana", "Katrina"]

-*These two classmates will post a ruby example of 5 Sharing Functionality: Inheritance, Modules, and Mixins:
+Post a ruby example of 5 Sharing Functionality: Inheritance, Modules, and Mixins:
- ["Katrina", "Adam"]
+ ["Luke", "Persa"]

 ----------------------------